 Cleveland Way - Thirsk to Swainby (★★★★★)

-This path takes us round to just before the village of Sutton-under-Whitestonecliffe - which we pass through much of, before turning to the left towards Water Hall.
-Very quickly we then turn right, heading up to Low Cleaves - and this is a pretty drive with horses, llamas and sheep to admire on the way by.
+This path takes us round to the village of Sutton-under-Whitestonecliffe - and here we cut up through the village - before turning off to the left to head up to Low Cleaves, which is a pretty drive with horses, llamas and sheep to admire in the fields on either side.

-From here there are a few more sheep fields to clear, before heading into some more woods, to begin a climb up to Lake Gormire - which sits below Whitestone Cliff, which forms part of Sutton Bank.
+From here there are a few more sheep fields to clear - before heading into a larger wood, to begin a climb up to Lake Gormire - which sits below Whitestone Cliff (part of Sutton Bank).

 Arriving at Lake Gormire